MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 ## Delete a site in the new SharePoint admin center

 By using the new SharePoint admin center, you can delete both classic and modern sites.
-Both global and SharePoint admins can now delete sites that belong to Office 365 groups.
+Both global and SharePoint admins can now delete sites that belong to Microsoft 365 groups.
 Deleting these sites will delete the group and all its resources, including the Outlook mailbox and calendar, and any Teams channels.

 1. Go to the [Active sites page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.